Online Economics Degree Programs

 - Accreditation Council for Business Schools and Programs ( ACBSP ): This organization accredits programs in business or related areas – like business economics.
 They focus on teaching quality, student outcomes, and a commitment to improvement.

 - International Accreditation Council for Business Education ( IACBE): This organization accredits undergraduate and graduate business programs.
 That may include those with a focus on economics.
 IACBE looks for excellence in business education, faculty qualifications, and other factors.

 - AACSB This organization accredits business schools, some of which may offer economics programs.
 They evaluate areas like innovation, faculty, and professional engagement.

-According to the most recent census data, there were 3.82 million Economics grads in the work force.
+According to the most recent data, there were 3.82 million Economics grads in the work force.
 And, according to the Bureau of Labor Statistics (BLS) the field is growing.

 Career paths related to economics are growing.
 For instance, Economist roles are projected to grow 8% by 2028.
 Market Research Analyst roles show an even brighter outlook.
 The field expects 20% growth in the same timeframe.
 That’s much faster that average for all occupations.

 Do you see yourself in the field of economics?
 There was a moderate gender gap, with 67.3% of economics graduates identifying as male.
 The average age of a graduate in the workforce was 42.9.